 This course covers ethical considerations and accepted standards applicable to criminal justice organizations and professionals.
 Topics include ethical systems; social change, values, and norms; cultural diversity; citizen involvement in criminal justice issues; and other related topics.
 Upon completion, students should be able to apply ethical considerations to the decision-making process in identifiable criminal justice situations.
-This course is also available through the Virtual Learning
+This course has been approved for transfer under the CAA and ICAA as a premajor and/or elective course requirement.
+This course is also available through the Virtual Learning Community (VLC).

-Community (VLC).